t-woerner/freeipa/doc/designs/external-idp/external-idp.md

 - LDAP/Active Directory provider,
 - SSSD provider.

 LDAP/Active Directory provider is limited in its abilities to authenticate users in FreeIPA.
-In particular, it is not possible to implement password-based authentication for users in FreeIPA with RADIUS proxy configuration because such proxying is only available through Kerberos authentication flow.
+In particular, it is not possible to implement password-based authentication for users in FreeIPA with RADIUS proxy configuration because such proxying is only available through the Kerberos authentication flow.
+The Kerberos authentication provider in Keycloak is implemented using org.ietf.jgss and javax.security.auth.kerberos frameworks.
+The latter does not have any support for pre-authentication mechanisms which are required to implement two-factor authentication through Kerberos and also have no support for newer and secure pre-authentication mechanisms like SPAKE.
+While it is possible to enable use of a native (operating system-provided) GSS-API implementation, such as MIT Kerberos, a support for client-side authentication with OTP pre-authentication mechanism requires additional work on the client (Keycloak plugin) side and a knowledge about the fact that this user identity must have additional processing.
+This information must be obtained out of band before initiating the authentication request by the User Storage Federation provider.
+Neither of the existing providers sources and exposes this information (it is also not easily discoverable).

 On the other side, SSSD provider is read-only.
 It is not possible to provision new users in FreeIPA through it.
 Implementation of SSSD provider requires use of D-BUS and UNIX domain sockets which is relatively unusual for Java ecosystem of Keycloak.
 As a result, there is a number of external dependencies that must be maintained beyond actual SSSD provider code.
 On the other hand, SSSD provider authenticates against FreeIPA through the use of Kerberos protocol and supports all types of authentication supported in FreeIPA.